The home of the sacred game

-The 82-game NHL regular season includes 41 home ice games at the 21,273-capacity Bell Centre, where the Montréal Canadiens moved in 1996 from former epicentre of Habs hockey awesomeness in the city, the Montréal Forum.
+If hockey is a religion in Montréal, then the Bell Centre is its temple.
+The 82-game NHL regular season includes 41 home ice games at the 21,302-capacity Bell Centre, where the Montréal Canadiens moved in 1996 from former epicentre of Habs hockey awesomeness in the city, the Montréal Forum.
 (The Forum is now an imaginatively repurposed entertainment, business and resto complex that pays innovative tribute to its former self.)
 The Bell Centre boasts the most electric atmosphere in the NHL, which essentially makes Montréal vibrate for six months between October and April and is unmatched anywhere else in the National Hockey League (NHL).

 Named for the year the Canadiens were founded (fun fact: the Habs are the longest continuously operating professional ice hockey team in the world), Club 1909 is the official points program and online portal for Canadiens fans.
 Anyone can join, it’s free, and you can earn points for cool Canadiens items like signed pucks, a commemorative Carey Price plaque or a Habs backpack.
 Rewards also include access to unique and exclusive experiences, like the chance to catch a game from the press gallery or enjoy free food and drinks while watching from the one-of-a-kind Renaissance Montreal Loft (which even has its own swing) up in the rafters of the Bell Centre.
 Go Habs, go!